awsp/handsontable-meteor/README.md

 ```

 ## Formula Support
-Starting from version 0.7.0, you could also enable formulas in Handsontable.
+Starting from package version 0.7.0, you could also enable formulas in Handsontable.
 This package uses the default styling from Handsontable and RuleJS.
 However, you can always customize to your own by changing the following 2 classes in CSS.